Have you ever set out with the goal of actually sticking to a new behavior … only to find yourself not doing it at all one week later?

-Why is so hard to form good habits?
+Why is it so hard to form good habits?
 Why is it so difficult to make consistent change?
 How can we have the best intentions to become better, and yet still see so little progress?

 And most importantly, is there anything we can do about it?

 Your audacious life goals are fabulous.
 We're proud of you for having them.
 But it's possible that those goals are designed to distract you from the thing that's really frightening you—the shift in daily habits that would mean a re–invention of how you see yourself.

 — Seth Godin

 We all have hopes and dreams (if you don't, you're probably not the type of person who would be reading this article).

 And most of the time, we have at least a general sense of what those goals are: the way we want our bodies to look and the good health we want to enjoy, the respect we want to receive from our peers and the important work we want to create, the relationships we want with our family and friends and the love we want to share.

 Overall, this is a good thing.
 It's nice to know what you want and having goals gives you a sense of direction and purpose.
 However, there is one way that your hopes and dreams actually sabotage you from becoming better: your desires can easily lure you into biting off more than you can chew.